smutwiri-dev/Basic_calculator/README.md

 - Avoid dividing by zero to prevent errors.
 - If you input an unsupported operation, the calculator will respond with an error message.

+## Contributing
+Contributions to improve or add new features to this calculator are welcome!